dvnxfx/dvnxfx/README.md

 - Multiplatform Software Development student at FATEC
 - Passionate about technology, education, and social impact projects
-- Currently studying PHP, JavaScript, and MySQL
+- Currently studying JAVA, JavaScript, JSON and MySQL.
 - Focused on projects with accessibility, sustainability, and innovation

 ---